OnurKerimoglu/stocks_forecasting_live/README.md

 Note that, as the second step is a dependency of the third, and the first is a depednency of first, issuing directly the third will suffice.

 Once the deployment is done, a Service URL will be displayed.
-Note that this is a revision-specific URL that will change with every deployment. `cloud run services describe` with the correct parameters can provide the stable URL. the Makefile target `inference_test_deployment` makes use of this function and constructs a curl command for a default ticker to test the deployment.
+Note that this is a revision-specific URL that will change with every deployment. `cloud run services describe` with the correct parameters can provide the stable URL.
+The Makefile target `inference_test_deployment` makes use of this function and constructs a curl command for a default ticker to test the deployment.

+### CI/CD Pipeline

+#### Continuous Integration:
+Any pull request to the main branches (`dev`, `prod`) will trigger the CI workflow on GitHub actions as defined in [.github/workflows/ci.yml](ci.yml).
+The CI Pipeline performs the quality (linting) checks (ruff check; ruff format) and unit tests with pytest (see the [Notes](#notes) under Prerequisites and Initial-Setup section)

+#### Continuous Deployment:
+Any successful merge to the `prod` branch will trigger the CD workflow (see [.github/workflows/cd.yml](cd.yml)), which simply automates the build-publish-deploy chain described above ([manual deployment](#manual-deployment-of-the-image-to-cloud-run-and-testing)).